dirkkelly/dirkkelly/content/resume.md

 #### [Pivotal Labs](http://pivotallabs.com/) <small>2011 - 2012</small>

-Pivots are an amalgamation of engineers and consultants, I build apps for clients and teach them an agile development process.
+Pivots are an amalgamation of engineers and consultants, I built apps for clients and teach them an agile development process.

 Being away from the top of the business allowed me to focus on learning the craft behind building software.